 So before I get into this list I just wanted to say that yes, I saw The Interview and it was not that funny.
 The movie is nowhere near Team America levels of getting angry at at all.
-If True Detective was a movie, I’d without a doubt have that of best of the year bar none.
+If True Detective was a movie, I’d without a doubt have that as best of the year bar none.
 Two films I debated that should be included were American Sniper and Unbroken, but the more I thought, the more these films went further and further into the enjoyed camp rather than great.
 I also want to thank you the reader for making my best of 2013 so popular.
 It’s cause of you guys I keep this going when I can.
 Now with that out of the way let’s get on with this list beloveds.

 36. Calvary - John Michael McDonagh’s second film is not as strong as his first, The Guard, but this dark drama has a priest staying resilient while facing a tough choice in town that doesn’t want him.